dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 &#8680; Run the CNS installation playbook that ships as part of `openshift-ansible`:

-    ansible-playbook -i /etc/ansible/ocp-with-glusterfs /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-glusterfs/config.yml
+    ansible-playbook -i /etc/ansible/ocp-with-glusterfs \
+    /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-glusterfs/config.yml

 !!!
 Danger "Important":
     In this lab exercise you are directly invoking the CNS-related playbooks of `openshift-ansible`.
 This is **not supported** in production as of yet.
-    The correct way to deploy CNS with `openshift-ansible` is to include the configuration in the inventory file from the very beginning and deploy it with OpenShift.
+    The supported way to deploy CNS with `openshift-ansible` is to include the configuration in the inventory file from the very beginning and deploy it with OpenShift.
+Special care has been taken in this lab so that it works with an existint OCP deployment.

     Official support for post-deploy CNS installation with this method is planned for one of the next minor releases.

 The installation will take approximately 4-5 minutes.
 In the meantime proceed with the next paragraph.